 The purpose of this success criterion is to help a person know which element has the keyboard focus.

 Where the success criterion says “mode of operation”, this is to account for platforms which may not always show a focus indicator.
-In most cases there is only one mode of operation so this success criteria applies.
+Usually there is only one mode of operation so this success criteria applies.

 Follow the guidelines under How to Meet Success Criteria 2.4.7.